subhamb123/Tetris/README.md

 Getting Started:
 1) Download the zip and unzip it.
-2) Go into the tetris folder which is in the same folder as the license and readme.
-3) Open the sln file.
-4) Make sure project is in release and x86 mode.
-5) Start without debugging and enjoy the game!
+2) Click on the shortcut and enjoy the game!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This project 95% emulates the game of tetris.
-It is because it has the following issues that may or may not be fixed in the future:
+This project was inspired by the original Tetris game.
+It is almost like the original, but it has the following issues that will be fixed in the future:

 1) If a line isn't formed at the bottom, it doesn't count.
 2) There is a glitch where sometimes parts of blocks go out of playable area.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If you inspect my code, you will see a lot of code blocks.
-I feel there is no way around this.
-At least it works.
+I had the goal of finishing this within a few weeks, so I brute forced my way through not worrying much about efficiency.
+So, I am aware there is another path I can take for a future version to rebuild the core code which eliminates these blocks and might also solve the issues stated above.

 I had a lot of fun making this!